Worth the Splurge

 Sushi FUKUZUKA

-My take: Tiny six seat counter tucked into a back alley of Kagurazaka.
-The chef sources his tuna from Yamayuki, one of the most respected wholesalers in Japan, and it shows.
+My take: Tiny six seat counter in a back alley of Kagurazaka.
+The chef sources his tuna from Yamayuki, one of the most respected wholesalers in Japan.
 Rice temperature and vinegar change with every piece, which makes each bite taste different from the last.
 Five minute walk from Iidabashi Station.
+Walk the cobblestone back alleys after, Kakurenbo Yokocho especially, the area gets quiet at night.

 Sushi & Omakase